firozkhan18/technologies-notes/java/java-programming-question-answer-3-emp-mgmt.md

 ```

-//Query 3.14 : Separate the employees who are younger or equal to 25 years from those employees who are older than 25 years.
+### Query 3.14 : Separate the employees who are younger or equal to 25 years from those employees who are older than 25 years.

-//For this query, we will be using Collectors.partitioningBy() method which separates input elements based on supplied Predicate.
+For this query, we will be using Collectors.partitioningBy() method which separates input elements based on supplied Predicate.

 ```java